 With this coverage, the insurer will pay for the insured's injuries and other related damages to the insured and to passengers in the insured's vehicle.

 The insurer will pay damages when the property of other persons has been harmed or destroyed by the insured's vehicle and the insured is at fault.
 This provision is not always limited to cars.
 For example, if you ran your car into a mailbox, this provision might cover the cost of replacing the mailbox.

-The insurer will pay for damages to the insured's own vehicle, when the insured is at fault.
-If the insured's vehicle is financed, the loaner may require the insured to maintain collision coverage on the vehicle.
+The insurer will pay for damages to the insured's own vehicle, irrespective of whether the insured is at fault.
+If the insured's vehicle is financed, the lessor may require the insured to maintain collision coverage and/or gap insurance on the vehicle.

 The insurer will pay for damages to the insured's automobile caused by fire, theft, vandalism, riots, and other random destructive acts.
 If a tree branch falls on your parked car, this provision will pay for repairs to the car.
 Just like collision coverage, many financers require comprehensive coverage on cars that aren't paid off yet.